Continuing Education Activity

 - Outline the importance of improving care coordination among interprofessional team members to improve outcomes for patients with insomnia.

 Zolpidem tartrate is a non-benzodiazepine receptor modulator primarily used in the FDA-approved short-term treatment of insomnia aimed at patients with difficulty starting sleep.
-It improves measures of sleep latency, sleep duration, and reduces the number of awakenings in patients with transient insomnia.
-It also improves sleep quality in patients with chronic insomnia as well and can act as a minor muscle relaxant.
+It belongs to the control substance class C IV medicines and is regulated by Drug Enforcement Agency.
+It improves measures of sleep latency and sleep duration and reduces the number of awakenings in patients with transient insomnia.
+It also improves sleep quality in patients with chronic insomnia and can act as a minor muscle relaxant.
 Research also shows it is rapid and effective in restoring brain function in patients who are in a vegetative state after brain injury, as the drug has the potential to completely or partially reverse the abnormal metabolism of damaged brain cells.
 Usually, patients recover if the injury is in non-brain stem areas.

 Mechanism of Action

-Zolpidem, a non-benzodiazepine hypnotic agent, works as a gamma-Aminobutyric acid (GABA), a receptor chloride channel modulator/agonist that increases GABA inhibitory effects leading to sedation.
-It also has anticonvulsant, anxiolytic, and minor myorelaxant properties.
+Zolpidem, a non-benzodiazepine hypnotic agent, works as a gamma-aminobutyric acid (GABA), a receptor chloride channel modulator/agonist that increases GABA inhibitory effects leading to sedation.
 The GABAa receptor, also called GABA-BZ, is found in the sensorimotor cortical regions, globus pallidus, inferior colliculus, pons, ventral thalamic complex, olfactory bulb, cerebellum, and substantial in the brain.
 The drug upregulates these receptors allowing for the sedative effects leading to the preservation of deep sleep.

 Patients with end-stage renal failure undergoing dialysis do not need dosage adjustments, as they were not significantly different from patients with renal impairments.
 Zolpidem concentrations, however, should be closely watched on a daily basis.